The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 Moose have hoofed feet that allow them to walk in the deep snow without sinking.
 Also, the hooves have a large surface area for proper gripping in the snow.
 Similarly, the hooves are used to search for food in the snow.

-This animal’s long legs are very strong.
+This animal’s long legs are strong.
 Moose can run up to 35 miles per hour with the help of their long legs.
 The legs are also useful in jumping over obstacles in their pathway.
 The legs help them in swimming and kicking predators.

 Moose survive the freezing winter temperatures due to their hollow fur.
 The furs trap air and prevent loss of heat while at the same time keeping the animal warm.

 They do have a powerful sense of smell.
 A moose can smell a predator from a few miles away.
 Their excellent sense of smell is accompanied by almost perfect hearing.
-These senses work together so that the animal can detect and flee from predators on time.
+These senses work together so the animal can detect and flee from predators on time.

 Do moose get cold?